 Required Activities and Assignments

 • Weekly sketchbook assignments, submitted on Mondays for class critique • 4 writing assignments (may include Art Gallery Reviews, research paper, analysis of written articles, or Artist Interview) • Full participation in collaborative class critiques • Individual art projects.
-Participation points are tallied at the end of the semester and include critique skills, preparation, attendance, focus, cooperation, studio responsibility and attitude.
+Participation points are part of the Final Assessment, tallied at the end of the semester and include critique skills, preparation, attendance, focus, cooperation, studio responsibility and attitude.

 SYLLABUS, Concentration Portfolio Development, Grade 12, Advanced Level II

-What is The Concentration Portfolio?
-A group of 12 highly resolved works investigating a specific theme, idea or technique.
-Works demonstrate a journey and evolution from beginning to end, advanced skills, research, and development of conceptual thinking.
+The Senior Concentration Portfolio is a collection of 12 highly resolved works investigating a specific theme, idea or technique.
+Works demonstrate a journey and evolution from the first pice to the last, advanced skills, and idea development.
 Completion of this portfolio in the senior year results in a final senior show in May.
 This is the second half of the AP Studio Art Curriculum and students can submit the completed portfolio of 25 pieces in May for AP scoring (including the Concentration Portfolio).
 AP credit is not given on student transcripts since weighted credit is already given for all major classes at DSA, but colleges do give credit for highly scored portfolios of 4 – 6.
 Check with individual colleges to find out how they credit AP portfolios.
-Additional work time outside of class is required!
+Additional, disciplined work time outside of class is required!

-Artistic process and research must be demonstrated in the sketchbook through journaling, research notes, and sketches.
-Work submitted to national and local shows play a major role in obtaining scholarships. • Weekly sketchbook assignments, submitted on Mondays for class critique • 4 writing assignments (may include Art Gallery Reviews, research paper, analysis of written articles, or Artist Interview) • Full participation in collaborativeclass critiques • Individual art projects.
-Participation points are tallied at the end of the semester and include critique skills, preparation, attendance, focus, cooperation, studio responsibility and attitude.
+Required Activities and Assignments Artistic process and research must be demonstrated in the sketchbook through journaling, research notes, and sketches.
+Work submitted to national and local shows play a major role in obtaining scholarships. • Weekly sketchbook assignments and work contracts, submitted on Mondays • 4 writing assignments (may include Art Gallery Reviews, research paper, analysis of written articles, or Artist Interview) • Full participation in collaborativeclass critiques • Individual art projects.
+Participation points are part of the final assessment and are tallied at the end of the semester and include critique skills, preparation, attendance, focus, cooperation, studio responsibility and attitude.